-This snack is perfect for kids of all ages—yes, your inner child counts!
-While Fruit Roll-Ups are loaded with corn syrup, chemicals, and artificial dyes, Stretch Island's take on the snack contains no added sugars and is made solely from a blend of wholesome fruit purees.
+These healthy snacks are perfect for kids of all ages—yes, your inner child counts!
+While Fruit Roll-Ups are loaded with corn syrup, chemicals, and artificial dyes, Stretch Island’s take on the snack contains no added sugars and is made solely from a blend of wholesome fruit purees.
 And bonus: It has just 45 calories and 7 grams of sugar a pop!
 There’s no question, this snack is the clear winner in our eyes.

 KASHI PEANUT BUTTER GRANOLA BARS